 Techart Pro AF Adapter*:

 This is not exactly a close focus adapter like the others, as it mainly uses the extension of the adapter for focusing but it can be locked at the maximal extension of 4.5mm.
-Phillip currently has a review sample, so expect a write up in the near future.
+See Phillip’s review.

 As the more regular readers already know: I am a huge fan of rangefinder lenses because of their small size.
 An unfortunate legacy of the rangefinder coupling is the long minimum focus distance you find on many of these lenses and a close focus adapter partly makes up for this, especially in combination with wide angle lenses.